proffalken/otel-embedded-cpp/README.md

 The example code shows how to do this with the `time` library and NTP.

+### Concurrency and performance

+Where supported (RP2040 and *some* ESP32 boards), the code to process and send the data is moved to the second core of the device.

+This removes any blocking code and ensures that the HTTP POST call does not interfere with the main loop.

 ---

 ## 🚀 Installation with PlatformIO